jtladner/PracticalComputing_Spring2022/Week01_Intro_RegExp/readme.md

 1. Go to [RegexOne](https://regexone.com/) and complete the 15 lesson tutorial.
 This website provides a nice interactive interface for playing with regular expressions.
     - Although the interface will allow you to only match a portion of each line, when possible, I encourage you to write expressions that match the entirety of each line.
-    - Keep track of your solutions in the table provided in the Assignment answer sheet.
+    - Keep track of your solutions in the table provided in the Assignment Answer Sheet.

 2. We will now start using the text editor on your computer to use regular expressions to edit text files.
     1. Open "EBOV.phy" in your text editor.
     2. Use a series of find/replace queries to covert this [phylip formatted](http://scikit-bio.org/docs/0.2.3/generated/skbio.io.phylip.html#:~:text=PHYLIP%20format%20is%20a%20plain,the%20multiple%20sequence%20alignment%20itself.) sequence alignment into a [fasta formatted](https://en.wikipedia.org/wiki/FASTA_format) file.
-Record find/replace queries in Assignment answer sheet.
+    3. Record find/replace queries in Assignment Answer Sheet.
+    4. Upload fasta-formatted file to Bb Learn along with Assignment Answer Sheet.

     Fasta format example:
      ```